Amateur Radio Island Awards Resource

 History of Island Awards -- Geoff Watts, a well known SWL and editor of the DX News Sheet developed the "Islands on the Air" (IOTA) award program in 1964.
-Many of the islands counting for IOTA also qualified as islands for the DXCC program so those who were active in DXCC had a head start.
-As IOTA grew in popularity, additional resources were required and the award was assumed by the Radio Society of Great Britain in 1985.
+Many of the islands counting for IOTA also qualify as islands for the DXCC program so those who are active in DXCC have a head start.
+As IOTA grew in popularity, additional resources were required and the award was acquired by the Radio Society of Great Britain in 1985.
 The IOTA 50 year anniversary was celebrated in 2014 in Windsor, England.
-Thanks to IOTA, the interest in Island Hunting increased rapidly which encouraged other radio associations to create awards for working islands in their own countries.
+Thanks to IOTA, the interest in Island Hunting has increased rapidly which has encouraged other radio associations to create awards for working islands in their own countries.

-Island Hunting is Contagious -- It is fun to locate an island on a National Geographic or Google map, find a resident amateur or encourage a ham to go to the island and then make a valid QSO.
+Island Hunting is Contagious -- It is fun to locate an island on a National Geographic map, find a resident amateur or encourage a ham to go to the island in need and then make a valid QSO.
 Even more enjoyable is the opportunity to meet the friendly group of Island Hunters who seem eager to help you work "a new one".
 The excitement of the hunt is increased by the tolerable pileups, the minimal intentional interference, the need for only one QSO per island and the attitude that it is not a "life or death" need for a contact.

 The Islands Award and Additional Award links above are two additional pages containing sources of major island awards and key links to aid in successful island hunting.
 Please let me know if I can be of assistance in your island hunting efforts.